Tours Amphitheatre: Tours at the height of the Roman Empire

-Modern map of Tours (amphitheater in brown).
+Modern map of Tours (amphitheatre in brown).

 The city of Tours (known as Caesarodunum in Roman times) was established in the valley between the Loire and Cher rivers, probably during the reign of Augustus or Tiberius (between 10 BC and 30 AD).
 The ancient city was at least 80 hectares in size and heavily populated along the Loire River.
-Discoveries thus far indicate that it had at least one temple, two spas, two aqueducts, bridges and an amphitheater.
-The city reached its peak at the height of the Roman Empire in the second century before shrinking, during the decline of the Western Roman Empire to the area in and around a Roman castrum whose amphitheater is one of the structural parts.
+Discoveries thus far indicate that it had at least one temple, two spas, two aqueducts, bridges and an amphitheatre.
+The city reached its peak at the height of the Roman Empire in the second century before shrinking, during the decline of the Western Roman Empire to the area in and around a Roman castrum whose amphitheatre is one of the structural parts.

 Site

 The amphitheater was built in the suburbs at the northeast part of the ancient city, immediately southeast of the existing cathedral.
 The choice of this site corresponds to both the urban planning of the time and the layout of the land.
 Archaeologists believe the amphitheater was built on a natural sedimentary rock hill, which minimized masonry work by having it partially built into the rock.
 Being the middle of a low-lying flood plain, this also provided flood protection.
 The urban planning was such that the amphitheater had to accommodate large numbers of spectators, from within and outside the city and had to allow space for crowds around the monument.
 Given the size of this initial urban footprint, it is estimated that the population of the city was about 6000 people when the amphitheatre was constructed.
 The high ground upon which the amphitheater was built also allowed for the demonstration of wealth and power from a distance, a characteristic that was considered very important in the urban planning decisions of the Roman Empire.